 There are also consumer-grade and commercial-grade power snakes available for sale.
 These come in different lengths and often require being hooked up to a power source.
 Some snakes are rotary style, meaning they can use a high-powered electric drill to operate.
 These are much more complex, but they’re also more effective at getting out larger clogs.
 Still, you won’t want to use them unless you’re familiar with plumbing and how snakes work.

 Our plumbers at Elk Grove Village Sewer & Plumbing, have better tools because they’re professionals.
-They also have the expertise and training to go along with those tools, which is why you should always have plumber on call for serious clogs and other plumbing issues.
+They also have the expertise and training to go along with those tools, which is why you should always have a plumber on call for serious clogs and other plumbing issues.
 If you do try to remove clogs on your own first, proceed with caution so that you don’t cause further damage.
 On the other hand, you could just call Elk Grove Village Sewer & Plumbing, and know it’s done right, right away.